jamesdonoh/data-mining/report.md

 # Data Choice

-## Data Set
+## Data set

 The open data set used in this report is the Department for Transport's 2016 release of Road Safety Data [@dft], which gives "the circumstances of personal injury road accidents ... the types (including Make and Model) of vehicles involved and the consequential casualties".
 The data are published annually on the [data.gov.uk](https://data.gov.uk/) website under a licence that permits non-commercial exploitation with attribution [@tna].

-The source of the data is the 'STATS19' accident reporting form used by police and so the data is also referred to by this name.
+The source of the data is the 'STATS19' accident reporting form used by police and so the data are also referred to by this name.
 The STATS19 data has been recorded (with some changes in attribute semantics) since 1979 [@adls].
-The Department for Transport also produces a 'STATS20' document which provides guidance on completing the form defines some of its terminology [@stats20].
+The Department for Transport also produces a 'STATS20' document which provides guidance on completing the form and defines some of its terminology [@stats20].

-The 2016 data set is distributed as three separate ZIP-compressed comma-separated variable (CSV) files, listed in Table \ref{data-files} along with the number of data rows in each (each file also includes a single 'header' row providing metadata [@han, p.
-92] in the form of field names).
+The 2016 data set is distributed as three separate ZIP-compressed comma-separated variable (CSV) files, listed in Table \ref{data-files} along with the number of data rows in each (each file also includes a single 'header' row providing metadata in the form of field names).

 ----------------------------------------------------------------------  ----------
 Link                                Decompressed filename               Data rows